arikkrol1/asciiTranslator/README.md

    Also make sure that GOPATH/bin is in the system path so "go" command can be executed from anywhere.

-3. Execute "go get github.com/arikkrol1/asciiTranslator" from the commandline
+3. Execute "go get github.com/arikkrol1/asciiTranslator" from the command line.

    This will add the code to GOPATH/src/github.com/arikkrol1/asciiTranslator